sleeklymauler/RockPaperScissorBR/README.md

 ### Dependencies
 - [Python Arcade](https://api.arcade.academy/en/latest/install/index.html)

+# How To Use
+- Click "Start Game" to start a new round
+- Press the escape key to pause
+- While paused, you can:
+  - Press escape again to unpause
+  - Press space to restart
+  - Press enter to exit

 # Possible Future Additions
 - Settings screen to change number of weapons, weapon speed, weapon size, etc.